magento/devdocs/guides/v2.1/contributor-guide/contributing.md

 In order to keep consistency between Magento release lines (2.1, 2.2, 2.3, etc), there are two techniques of code delivery: back-port and/or up-port.
 Every Magento Contributor, who wants to deliver their solution across all Magento versions, faces the same problem.
 How do you port fixes easily?

-We provide two options to back-ports and up-ports with your contributions:
+We provide two options to create back-ports and up-ports for your code contributions:

 - [Magento Porting Tool](#porting-tool) - Quick and easy method with a few clicks in a Magento tool
 - [Manual porting](#porting-manual) - Manual process requiring a strong understanding of git